AI Image Generator for Educators

 Adding Anticipatory Suggestions

-Problem: Teachers weren't sure how to refine images without starting over, which led to multiple trial-and-error prompts.
+Problem: Teachers weren't sure how to refine images without starting over, which failed to minimize prompt fatigue.

 Change: Introduced one-tap suggestion chips to guide refinement without retyping.

-Impact: In testing, educators reported greater confidence and reduced retries by 40%, reaching a usable image in fewer steps.
+Impact: Educators can move through prompts with greater confidence and fewer retries, reaching a usable image in less steps.

 Early Exploration